 I believe they know that.

-And probably the reason they know that is most people rehearse their arguments in their head, you know, so you at least you know what you would say if somebody asks you, and I think that they know on some level they can't support their views, and so they um they go the other way,
+And probably the reason they know that is most people rehearse their arguments in their head, you know, so at least you know what you would have said if somebody asks you.

-they make sure that you can't talk and that you're you're canceled if you do, and uh once once I think uh people understand that the Democrats are an anti-talking, um, it's easier to kill you than it is to change your mind, kind of a group.
+And once I think people understand that the Democrats are an anti-talking, it's easier to kill you than it is to change your mind kind of a group.

-That will be probably about the time that the entire uh Democrat Party dissolves.
+That will be probably about the time that the entire Democrat Party dissolves.

-We need two parties, but the Democrat Party is teetering on the edge of something like a total collapse, because the moral bankrupt uh element of it is kind of hard for anybody to ignore at this point.
+We need two parties, but the Democrat Party is teetering on the edge of something like a total collapse because the moral bankrupt element of it is kind of hard for anybody to ignore at this point.

 Yeah, the left doesn't talk, it talks over.